Once upon a time, I believed government was the solution.

 The president’s reluctance to engage in battles over immigration reform, as noted in “The Obama’s Adminstration Hide-And-Seek Approach To Immigration Reform”, has destroyed confidence in his commitment to immigrants.

-Sure, at times, he talks favorably about immigration reform.
+Sure, at times, Obama talks favorably about immigration reform.
 But there’s always a counter-point, an exception, a caveat.

 There’s always an excuse.